-Metairie, LA., May 8, 2009 (BUSINESS WIRE) – Biloxi Marsh Lands Corporation (PINK SHEETS:BLMC) today announces its unaudited results for the first quarter of 2009 and provides update.
-Total revenue for the three months ending March 31, 2009 were $995,122 compared to $1,802,394 for the first quarter of 2008.
-For the first quarter total revenue includes $409,571 in revenue emanating from partnership income which represents the Company’s interest in B&L Exploration, LLC compared to $670,692 in the same category for the first quarter of the prior year.
-During the first quarter of 2009 we incurred a cumulative gain from the sale of investment securities in the amount of $136,056 as compared to a cumulative gain from the sale of investment securities of $140,573 for the same period in 2008.
-Meanwhile for the quarter, total expenses were $309,582 compared to $323,407 for the prior year.
-For the first quarter of 2009 net earnings decreased to $494,280 or $.18 per share from $1,031,502 or $.37 per share for the same period of 2008.
+Metairie, LA., May 14, 2010 (BUSINESS WIRE) – Biloxi Marsh Lands Corporation (PINK SHEETS:BLMC) today announces its unaudited results for the first quarter of 2010 and provides update.
+Total revenue for the three months ending March 31, 2010 was $445,686 compared to $995,122 for the first quarter of 2009.
+For the first quarter total revenue includes a small loss of $2,617 emanating from partnership income which represents the Company’s interest in B&L Exploration, LLC (BLX) compared to revenue of $409,571 in the same category for the first quarter of 2009.
+This small loss carried through from BLX was mainly due to drilling and completion costs borne by Class B membership in BLX (please see the following paragraph for additional explanation).
+During the first quarter of 2010 we incurred a cumulative gain from the sale of investment securities in the amount of $57,350 as compared to a cumulative gain from the sale of investment securities of $136,056 for the same period in 2009.
+Meanwhile for the quarter, total expenses were $253,549 compared to $309,582 for the prior year.
+For the first quarter of 2010, net earnings decreased to $134,496 or $0.05 per share from $494,280 or $.18 per share for the same period of 2009.

-The Company maintains a website; www.biloximarshlandscorp.com and we strongly recommend that all investors and interested parties visit the website to view historical press releases, historical financial statements including President’s Report to Shareholders and general information about the company.
+The Company maintains a website; www.biloximarshlandscorp.com and we strongly recommend that all investors and interested parties visit the website to view historical press releases, historical financial statements, and other relevant information.

 Biloxi Marsh Lands Corporation owns approximately 90,000 acres of marsh lands located in St. Bernard Parish, Louisiana.
-As the landowner, it derives the vast majority of its revenue from oil and gas exploration and production activities that take place on or near the company’s land as well as its proportional share of revenue generated by BLX.
-The company also derives minimal revenues from surface rentals.
+As the landowner, it derives revenues from oil and gas exploration and production activities that take place on or near the company’s land.
+The company also derives revenues from its ownership interest in B&L Exploration, LLC and minimal revenues from surface rentals.

 This news release contains forward-looking statements regarding oil and gas discoveries, oil and gas exploration, development and production activities and reserves.
 Accuracy of the forward-looking statements depends on assumptions about events that change over time and is thus susceptible to periodic change based on actual experience and new developments.
 The Company cautions readers that it assumes no obligation to update or publicly release any revisions to the forward-looking statements in this report.
 Important factors that might cause future results to differ from these forward-looking statements include: variations in the market prices of oil and natural gas; drilling results; unanticipated fluctuations in flow rates of producing wells; oil and natural gas reserves expectations; the ability to satisfy future cash obligations and environmental costs; and general exploration and development risks and hazards.
 Readers are cautioned not to place undue reliance on forward-looking statements made by or on behalf of the Company.
 Each such statement speaks only as of the day it was made.
 The factors described above cannot be controlled by the Company.
 When used in this report, the words “believes”, “estimates”, “plans”, “expects”, “should”, “outlook”, and “anticipates” and similar expressions as they relate to the Company or its management are intended to identify forward-looking statements.